tedmiston/notes/README.md

 >
 > &mdash; <cite>Ben Franklin</cite>

-This project serves three purposes:

-1. a log of what I'm reading now
-2. a queue of what I want to read
-3. an archive of what I've read

 ## Meta

+### Motivation

+I wanted to remember more of what I read, so I summarize and take notes to share [compressed wisdom](https://sivers.org/2do).

+### Purpose

+This project logs what I'm reading and how it connects to other sources and ideas.

+It also occasionally keeps placeholders for what I want to read.

 ### Workflow